Normal Transformer: Extracting Surface Geometry from LiDAR Points Enhanced by Visual Semantics: Experiments

+To verify the effectiveness of multi-modal information, we train our model using only point cloud data by disabling the U-Net branch.
+The results in Tab. \ref{tab:table_error} demonstrate that incorporating image input reduces average angle error by approximately 3°.

 To investigate how the transformer structure helps to recover the surface normal, we replace self-attention blocks with a PointNet structure.
 Specifically, an MLP and max pooling operation is applied to tokens and then generates a global feature.
-We concatenate this global feature to all tokens and pass them to the prediction head.
-The ablation results can be found in Figure \ref{fig:res_unity_err} and \ref{fig:res_unity_im}, revealing that the transformer does bring a performance improvement.
+We concatenate this global feature to all tokens and pass them to the estimation head.
+The ablation results can also be found in Tab. \ref{tab:table_error}, revealing that the transformer does bring a performance improvement.